sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : ImageMagick libraries to link with
+Short desc    : ImageMagick libraries to link with
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : This packages contains a shared libraries to use within other applications.
+Descript     : This packages contains a shared libraries to use within other applications.
 ```

 </details>